Home » By Course » Main Dishes » BEST EVER Bolognese Sauce

 Instructions

 • Fry the bacon in a large Dutch oven over medium-high heat until done (don't drain the bacon grease).
 Add the butter and the onion, carrot, celery and garlic and cook until softened, 5-7 minutes.
+Add the ground beef, veal, sausage and salt and cook until no pink remains.
+Add the milk, bring to a boil, reduce the heat to low, cover and simmer for 1 hour.

-• Add the consomme, white and red wine, tomatoes and all remaining ingredients except for the parsley.
+• Add the consommé or broth, white and red wine, tomatoes and all remaining ingredients except for the parsley.
 Bring to a boil, reduce the heat to low, cover and simmer for 2 hours, stirring occasionally.
 Uncover and continue simmering on very low for another 2 hours.
 If the bolognese is too runny, uncover and simmer another 30 minutes or until sufficiently thickened.
 Stir in the parsley and simmer for another minute.

-• Serve over pasta (fresh is best) with some freshly grated aged Italian cheese.
+Serve over pasta (fresh is best) with some freshly grated aged Italian cheese.

-• Note: This sauce freezes well and can be used in any pasta dish, including lasagna.
+Note: This sauce freezes well and can be used in any pasta dish, including lasagna.

 Nutrition